akhilrao/akhilrao.github.io/pages/about.md

 For the last few years, I've studied common-pool resources and commercial orbit use.
 Earth's orbits are the world's largest common-pool resource.
 As humans launches more satellites, the risk of collisions between orbiting objects increases.
 Paths in low-Earth orbit are under &ldquo;open access&rdquo; - though radio spectrum in those regions is licensed, firms are unable to secure property rights over orbital locations.
 Open access to a commons typically results in over-exploitation, and sometimes collapse, of the resource.
 In the orbital case, expect to see more catastrophic collisions and a higher risk of [Kessler Syndrome](https://en.wikipedia.org/wiki/Kessler_syndrome) in low-Earth orbit than would be socially optimal.

-Day to day, I write theoretical economic models and compute them.
-Sometimes I prove that the models I wrote possess certain properties.
+Day to day, I write theoretical economic models and prove that they possess certain properties or compute them.
+Sometimes both.
 Sometimes I use data to compute things, with or without a theoretical model.
-My favorite computations create cool pictures.
-I like to play online RTS games and single-player RPGs.
+My favorite computations tell a story and lend themselves to cool pictures.
+In my free time, I create [ridiculous Twitter bots](https://twitter.com/bakRabot), play video games (usually online RTS games and single-player RPGs), and think about the economics of fictional worlds.

 [curriculum vitae ![CV as pdf](icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/rao_cv.pdf)<br/>
 <!-- [orcid](https://orcid.org): [0000-0002-4914-6671](https://orcid.org/0000-0002-4914-6671)<br/>